This blog contains affiliate links that we use in our homeschool study. Read my disclosures and privacy page.

-GREEN SEA TURTLE chelonia mydas-Green sea turtles are an endangered species around the world, but they still nest in increasing numbers on the east coast of Florida.
+GREEN SEA TURTLE Chelonia mydas-Green sea turtles are an endangered species around the world, but they still nest in increasing numbers on the east coast of Florida.
 The green sea turtle was listed in the United States under the Endangered Species Act as endangered in 1978.
 The largest nesting site in the Western Hemisphere is at Tortuguero in Costa Rica.
 Green sea turtles have a single pair of prefrontal scales, rather than two pairs as found on other sea turtles.
-Head is small and blunt with a serrated jaw.
-Carapace is bony without ridges and has large, non-overlapping, scales present with only 4 lateral scutes.
-Body is nearly oval and is more flattened compared to Pacific green turtles.
-All flippers have one visible claw.
-The carapace color varies from pale to very dark green and plain to very brilliant yellow, brown and green tones with radiating stripes.
-The plastron varies from white, dirty white or yellowish in the Atlantic populations to dark grey-bluish-green in the Pacific populations.
-Hatchlings are dark-brown or nearly black with a white underneath and white flipper margins.
+The head is small and blunt with a serrated jaw.
+The carapace is bony without ridges and has large, non-overlapping, scales present with only 4 lateral scutes.
+The body is nearly oval and is more flattened compared to Pacific green turtles.

-LEATHERBACK dermochelys coriacera– Leatherback grows the largest, dives the deepest, and travels the farthest of all sea turtles.
+LEATHERBACK Dermochelys coriacera– Leatherback grows the largest, dives the deepest, and travels the farthest of all sea turtles.
 The leatherback was listed in the United States under the Endangered Species Act as endangered in 1970.
-Populations have declined in Mexico, Costa Rica, Malaysia, India, Sri Lanka, Thailand, Trinidad, Tobago, and Papua New Guniea.
+Populations have declined in Mexico, Costa Rica, Malaysia, India, Sri Lanka, Thailand, Trinidad, Tobago, and Papua New Guinea.
 Leatherbacks are seriously declining at all major nesting beaches throughout the Pacific.
 The decline is dramatic along the Pacific coasts of Mexico and Costa Rica and coastal Malaysia.
-In contrast, there has been a recent increase in leatherback nesting on the central and south eastern coast of Florida.
+In contrast, there has been a recent increase in leatherback nesting on the central and southeastern coast of Florida.

-LOGGERHEAD caretta caretta– Named for it’s exceptionally large head with heavy strong jaws.
-Carapace is bony without ridges and has large, non-overlapping, rough scutes (scales) present with 5 lateral scute.
-Carapace is heart shaped.
+LOGGERHEAD Caretta caretta– Named for its exceptionally large head with heavy strong jaws.
+The carapace is bony without ridges and has large, non-overlapping, rough scutes (scales) present with 5 lateral scutes.
+The carapace is heart-shaped.
 Front flippers are short and thick with 2 claws, while the rear flippers can have two or three claws.
 Carapace is a reddish-brown with a yellowish-brown plastron.
 Hatchlings have a dark-brown carapace with flippers pale brown on margins.
 Primarily carnivorous and feed mostly on shellfish that live on the bottom of the ocean.
 They eat horseshoe crabs, clams, mussels, and other invertebrates.
 Their powerful jaw muscles help them to easily crush the shellfish.
 Loggerhead is the most common sea turtles in the United States.
 Loggerhead populations in Honduras, Mexico, Colombia, Israel, Turkey, Bahamas, Cuba, Greece, Japan, and Panama have been declining.
 The majority of loggerhead nesting is concentrated in two main areas of the world- at Masirah Island, in the middle east and on the coast of the southeastern United States.
 The majority of nesting in the southeast U.S. takes place on Florida’s Atlantic coast.

-Look, we only have seven species of sea turtle all over the world and there are no actual number of overall populations of sea turtles.
-This means, once they become extinct we no longer have sea turtles for the next generation of learners just like dinosaurs and mammoth that are forever gone.
+We only have seven species of sea turtle all over the world and there is no actual number of overall populations of sea turtles.
+This means, once they become extinct we no longer have sea turtles for the next generation of learners just like dinosaurs and mammoths that are forever gone.

 To further our study, let’s explore the Life Cycle of the Sea Turtle.
-This presentation was created with the aim of providing a fun filled facts and proper care of sea turtles to my four year old learner.
-She also share how she created the sea turtle small world by presenting each life cycle on a tray.
+This presentation was created with the aim of providing fun-filled facts and proper care of sea turtles to my four-year-old learner.
+She also shares how she created the sea turtle small world by presenting each life cycle on a tray.

 SEA TURTLE LIFE CYCLE

 Eggs are laid- A female sea turtle leaves the ocean to nest on a beach every two to three years.
-She then find a safe spot to dig a deep nest in the sand where about 100 to 150 eggs are laid.
+She then finds a safe spot to dig a deep nest in the sand where about 100 to 150 eggs are laid.
 Once filled with eggs, the nest called a clutch.
-Below are photo collage of my daughter creating a nesting place for the sea turtle.
-Scooping some white kinetic sands into the tray then she carefully place the sea turtle on top of the eggs representing the process of laying her eggs.
+Below is a photo collage of my daughter creating a nesting place for the sea turtle.
+Scooping some white kinetic sands into the tray then she carefully places the sea turtle on top of the eggs representing the process of laying her eggs.

 Egg hatch- Finally, the egg hatch.
 Hatchlings use a temporary tooth called carbuncle, to break their shell.
 It takes several days to dig their way through the sand to the surface.

 Hatchlings find water- Once they emerge from the nest, the hatchlings find water.
 The journey from the nest to the beach is a real challenge.
-They are under threat of predators like birds, snakes, dogs, crabs and even human.
+They are under threat of predators like birds, snakes, dogs, crabs, and even humans.
 Once they reach the water they will swim continuously or they call it “swim frenzy.”

 Adult sea turtle- Once they make it to the water, the turtles dive below the waves and ride the underflow out to sea.
 For the next 24 to 48 hours they work hard to descend to the depths of the ocean where they will continue to grow for decades into adult sea turtles.